meramsey/dab-templates/README.md

     make

-To clean up the directory execute the following command.
-Please note that this will also remove the LXC template file so you may want to move the template to another location first (see the next section).

-    make clean

-### Post-processing

 Usually the template will have a quite long file name.
 Since I always use minimal and 64bit templates I usually remove those parts from the file name.
 You however can choose any name you like.
 Once you are done with renaming the template move it to the Proxmox LXC template location so it can be used via the web console and CLI.

     mv debian-10.0-minimal_10.0_amd64.tar.gz /var/lib/vz/template/cache/debian-10.tar.gz

+### Post-processing

+To clean up the directory execute the following command.
+Please note that this will also remove the LXC template file so you may want to move the template to another location first (see the above section).

+    make clean

 Enjoy.